 For more information, see Using IAM Roles to Delegate Permissions to Applications that Run on Amazon EC2.

 You might need to allow users from another AWS account to access resources in your AWS account.
-If so, don’t share security credentials, such as access keys, between accounts.
+If so, don't share security credentials, such as access keys, between accounts.
 Instead, use IAM roles.
-You can define a role that specifies what permissions the IAM users in the other account are allowed, and from which AWS accounts IAM users are allowed to assume the role.
+You can define a role that specifies what permissions the IAM users in the other account are allowed, and from which AWS accounts the IAM users are allowed to assume the role.

 For more information, see Roles - Terms and Concepts.